 Dependent personality disorder is described as a pervasive and excessive need to be taken care of that leads to submissive and clinging behavior as well as fears of separation.
 This pattern begins by early adulthood and is present in a variety of contexts.
 The dependent and submissive behaviors are designed to elicit caregiving and arise from a self-perception of being unable to function adequately without the help of others.

-This need for others to assume responsibility goes beyond age-appropriate and situation-appropriate requests for assistance from others (such as the specific needs of children, elderly persons, and handicapped persons).
-Because they fear losing support or approval, individuals with dependent personality disorder often have difficulty expressing disagreement with other people, especially those on whom they are dependent.
+Handing over responsibility is often beyond appropriate requests (such as the specific needs of children, elderly persons, and handicapped persons).
+These individuals seek support and approval, and therefore cannot express opinions or disagreement, especially with those whom they are dependent.
 These individuals feel so unable to function alone that they will agree with things that they feel are wrong rather than risk losing the help of those to whom they look for guidance.
-Individuals with this disorder have difficulty initiating projects or doing things independently.
+Individuals with this disorder find it difficult to initiate projects or work independently.

 They may go to extreme lengths to obtain nurturance and support from others, even to the point of volunteering for unpleasant tasks if such behavior will bring the care that they need.
 Individuals with this disorder feel uncomfortable or helpless when alone, because of their exaggerated fears of being unable to care for themselves.
 When a close relationship ends (such as a breakup with a lover or the death of a caregiver), individuals with dependent personality disorder may urgently seek another relationship to provide the care and support they need.
 They are often preoccupied with fears of being left to care for themselves.

 This condition is inflexible, maladaptive, and can cause dysfunction and distress.